MicrosoftLearning/mslearn-fabric/Instructions/Labs/06a-data-warehouse-load.md

 Let's run some analytical queries to validate the data in the warehouse.

-1. On the top menu, select **New SQL query**, and provide the following query.
+1. On the top menu, select **New SQL query**, then copy and run the following query.

     ```sql
     SELECT c.CustomerName, SUM(s.UnitPrice * s.Quantity) AS TotalSales